Scientific Charity Movement: The invention of casework

 The idea and procedure of impoverished family "cases" and "casework" was established under the Scientific Charity Movement.
-Using the ideas of eugenics and the new technique of in-depth investigation and interviews as a means of social control, caseworkers were tasked with sorting through and categorizing impoverished people into two separate classes.
-This idea of the "deserving" versus the "undeserving" was treated as a hereditary division and often was racially biased, treating African American poverty as a separate issue from white poverty and proving to be more willing to offer resources to white impoverished people than to African American impoverished people.
+Using the ideas of eugenics and the new technique of in-depth investigation and interviews as a means of social control, caseworkers were tasked with sorting through and categorizing impoverished people into two separate classes: the "deserving" and the "undeserving".
+The Scientific Charity Movement also treated Black poverty as a separate issue from white poverty, and, believing Black people to be "inherently inferior", only provided their services to a small number of "deserving" white poor.
+They attempted to discourage everyone else from seeking aid.
+Those deemed not "morally pure" enough to receive charity or "strong" enough to support themselves were sent to an asylum or a poorhouse.
+Describing this system, political scientist Virginia Eubanks wrote "If the poorhouse was a machine that diverted the poor and working class from public resources, scientific charity was a technique of producing plausible deniability in elites."

 Asylums

-The asylums created by the Charity Organization Societies are the source of much of the criticism of the Scientific Charity Movement.
-Their purpose was to remove the "defective classes" from society.
-Members of society who were classified as the "defective class" were placed in asylums most of which were made of the remnants of the poorhouses.
-These asylums had been founded as a means to remove the defective classes, based on the idea of social Darwinism, from the genepool.
-Some of these asylums allowed their residents to be experimented on by scientists of the time.
+The COS created many asylums for the express purpose of removing the "defective classes" from society.
+Many of these asylums were made of the remnants of the old poorhouses, and the residents often endured poor treatment, forced sterilzations, and medical experimentation.
 Many of these asylums would continue on long after the Scientific Charity Movement was over and into the late 1960s.

 Reception

-The Scientific Charity Movement is often seen as a dark spot in the history of American welfare reform due to their creation of asylums, classification of defectives, and social Darwinist views.
+The Scientific Charity Movement is often seen as a dark spot in the history of American welfare reform.
 On the other hand, the Scientific Charity Movement improved on many of the previous welfare systems in place, including their work against the poorhouses which were eventually abolished in 1935, and their involvement in rights of workers and removing young children from the workforce.
 They also are responsible for laying the groundwork for many of the reforms which came about during the Great Depression.